-Where the taxpayer to whom a Notice of Opinion is issued does not, within 30 days after the date of the notice (or within 30 days after the date of the amended notice), agree in writing with the opinion or the amended opinion contained in the notice and pay the Revenue Commissioners the amount of the penalty specified in the notice, Revenue may apply to a court for that court to determine whether the taxpayer has actually contravened the statute giving rise to a penalty.
+Where the taxpayer to whom a Notice of Opinion is issued does not, within 30 days after the date of the notice (or within 30 days after the date of the amended

 The fact that a Notice of Opinion is issued by Revenue or that an application is made by Revenue to a relevant court does not negate the taxpayer's entitlement to a reduced or mitigated penalty for full cooperation or for making a qualifying disclosure.
 The amount of the penalty will be shown on the Notice of Opinion.